Skip to content

 City of Glass and Steel

-In New York City clouds and skies are a mere reflection on the glasses of modernity built by men.
-Geometric structures seem to triumph over nature, there is little space for green.
-Sure there is central park, the lung of New York, but even from there a background of glass and steel arises over the horizon and the skyscraper seem to compete for the clouds.
+In New York City, clouds and skies are a mere reflection of the glasses of modernity built by men.
+Geometric structures seem to triumph over nature.
+There is little space for green.
+Sure, there is Central Park, the lung of New York, but even from there, a background of glass and steel arises over the horizon, and the skyscrapers seem to compete for the clouds.

 Photographed in March and April of 2018.